Myszczyson/barebone_next_tailwind_query/README.md

 ## License

 This project is released under the MIT License.
-See the [LICENSE](LICENSE) file for more information.